Do It Yourself Investing or Hire an Advisor?

 DIY vs Expert: How to Decide If You Need an Investment Advisor

 Should you invest on your own or hire an advisor?
 Whether you do it yourself or choose an expert for financial advice, you are choosing an advisor.
-Start the decision process of hiring an investment advisor by asking a few reflective questions: If a friend needed an advisor, would you recommend you?
+Which is the best investment advisor for you?
+Whether you do it yourself, or hire an advisor, remember that the most expensive advice is free advice.

-Other questions to ask include: Do you want to hire you as the advisor or do you need to hire someone else?
+Do you want to hire yourself as an advisor or do you need to hire someone else?
 What is the value of your time compared to the monetary cost of using an advisor?
-Do you enjoy the process of investment research and financial planning or do you dread doing it to the point of neglecting your finances?
+Can you look at your money without the interference of emotions?
+Do you enjoy the process of investment research and financial planning or do you dread doing it?

 Before Investing for Yourself, Be Honest With Yourself